jndok/ProxyTester/README.md

 The _-o_ and the _-t_ args are optional.
 The _-o_ defines the output file name.
 Basically it's a log-file created by PT, with all the proxies statuses.
 _NOTE: The 'list.txt' MUST be in the same directory as the script, and the proxies must be written with this syntax: IP:PORT, Ex.
 127.0.0.1:8080_
-_However, it can be text and spaces between the proxies, and they can also be more than one per line._